Hoda Kotb Reacts To The Death Of Author Mary Higgins Clark

 “So sad to hear about the passing of #maryhigginsclark.
 Kath and I Interviewed her dozens of times..we loved every moment with her.. we will miss you Mary xo,” Kotb wrote in her caption.

-Clark was known as ‘The Queen of Suspense’ due to her talent for keeping readers hooked and wanting more.
+Clark was known as “The Queen of Suspense” due to her talent for keeping readers hooked and wanting more.
 She discovered her love for writing when she was very young and got her big break in 1975 when she published Aspire to the Heavens.
-She never stopped writing, publishing over forty bestselling suspense books.
-Her writing changed with the times and in 2019 she published her very last book Kiss the Girls and Make Them Cry which discusses heavy material, including the MeToo movement.
+She never stopped writing, publishing more than 40 bestselling suspense books.
+Her writing changed with the times and in 2019, she published her very last book, Kiss the Girls and Make Them Cry, which discusses heavy material, including the MeToo movement.

 It is with deep sadness we say goodbye to the "Queen of Suspense" Mary Higgins Clark, author of over 40 bestselling suspense titles.
 She passed away peacefully this evening, January 31, at the age of 92 surrounded by family and friends. pic.twitter.com/SoAGqBebRP